Pistons (including swapping heads-cylinders-pistons);

 between 1981 and 1984, were the same as the earlier cylinders, that is, they do not have a small

-step above the O-ring groove, & fit the earlier cases directly with no problems.
-LATER than 1984
+step above the O-ring groove, & fit the earlier cases directly with no problems (assuming 1976 or

 b.
-You can fit Nikasil cylinders pistons from a R80 in a R75/7.
+You can fit Nikasil cylinders pistons from a R80 into a R75/7.
 The squish band is different on R80

 pistons, but the clearance is OK.
 Problems are with the R100 engines with HIGH